calum-chamberlain/ObsPyAccelerated/README.md

 # ObsPyAccelerated: GPU enhanced ObsPy

-Accelerate your observational seismology workflows by harnessing the power of your CUDA or OpenCL compatible GPU.
+Accelerate your observational seismology workflows by harnessing the power of your CUDA compatible GPU.

 ## Aims